-If you are an index fund investor, you are a person who does not believe that the extra time, energy and trading costs required for the actively-managed portfolio is worth the effort for the chance of out-performing the market.
+If you are an index fund investor, you are a person who may not believe that the extra time, energy, and trading costs required for an actively-managed portfolio is worth the effort for the chance of out-performing the market.
 You may even believe that the idea of "beating the market" is a foolish one and you'll likely achieve higher returns with a buy-and-hold strategy.
 In contrast, the person taking an active approach believes they can make tactical and well-timed moves to achieve superior returns.

 An investor can buy stocks of individual companies or buy stocks via the purchase of stock mutual funds.
 But which one is best?
 Here are just a few reasons why mutual funds are best for the average investor:

-Roughly two-thirds of actively-managed mutual fund managers fail to outperform the major stock indexes, such as the S&P 500, over long periods of time, such as 10 or 15 years.
+According to S&P 500's annual report, 60% of large-cap funds underfunded when compared to the S&P 500 index for the 11th consecutive year.
 If the pros can't do it, what makes an individual think they can be the indexes?
 You could possibly beat the pros, but you'll need to do your homework.